dtczhl/FedTuning/README.md

 round_transL = C_4 * len(cost_arr)
 ```

-FedTuning does not depend on absolute values of C_1, C_2, C_3, and C_4, as it is based on the relative ratio.
+FedTuning does not depend on the absolute values of C_1, C_2, C_3, and C_4, as it is based on their respective ratios.
 Therefore, we assign C_1, C_2, C_3, and C_4 to 1.

 ## Result Processing